 Step 2: Choose the virtual machine to export

 Now choose the virtual machine that you want to export, and click on ‘Next’.
 You can click on ‘Expert Mode’ to configure some advanced settings, but we don’t need that now.

 Step 3: Open Virtualization Format 1.0

 In the next step, make sure, ‘Open Virtualization Format 1.0’ is chosen.
-You can now change the location, where the virtual machine will be stored and would recommend you to keep the other settings default.
+You can now change the location, where the virtual machine will be stored, and would recommend you keep the other settings default.
 Now, again click on ‘Next’.

 Step 4: Exporting the virtual machine

 Now, the description will be displayed to you.
 Just click on ‘Export’ to start the process of exporting the virtual machine.

 The exporting process will start and might take significant time, depending on the size of the virtual hard drives.

 After the conversion is complete, you can find the converted virtual machine in ‘OVA’ format, in the location, where you have configured it during the conversion process.

 Open VMware Workstation Pro, click on ‘File’ in the menu bar, and then click on ‘Open…’.
 Alternatively, just use the ‘Ctrl+O’ shortcut key.